lucaspons9/financial-knowledge-graphs/README.md

    ```

 4. Start Neo4j (using Docker):

    ```bash
    docker run -d --name neo4j -p 7474:7474 -p 7687:7687 -e NEO4J_AUTH=neo4j/password neo4j
    ```

+5. Set up your data directory:
+   Create a `data` directory in the project root and place your input data files there.
+Note that this project works with privately held data that cannot be disclosed.

 ## Usage